Pairs of Clark Unitary Operators on the Bidisk and their Taylor Joint Spectra: Preliminaries

 where $a\in \R$, $m=(m_1,m_2)$ is a multi-index, and $p$ is a stable polynomial.
 The \emph{reflection} of $p$ is defined as

 with $(n_1,n_2)$, the bidegree of $p$, given by $n_j=\deg_{z_j}p$ for $j=1,2$.

 Let us assume that $p$ is \emph{atoral}, meaning in our context that $p$ and its reflection polynomial do not share a common factor (see \cite{AMS} for a general discussion).
+If $p$ is stable and atoral, then $p$ also has no zeros on the faces of the bidisk $\mathbb{D}\times \mathbb{T}$ and $\mathbb{T}\times \mathbb{D}$, see \cite[Lemma 10.1]{Kne15}.
 In contrast to the one-variable setting, a rational inner function (RIF) in two variables can have singularities on $\T^2$: these occur at common zeros in $Z_p\cap Z_{\tilde{p}}\cap \T^2$.
 By a theorem of Knese (\cite[Theorem C]{Kne15}; see also \cite[Theorem 3.2]{BKPS} for an extension to general bounded rational functions), any RIF has non-tangential limits at \emph{every} point of $\zeta \in \T^2$, and these non-tangential limits satisfy $\phi^*(\zeta) \in \T$.
-It should be noted that the function $\zeta \mapsto \phi^*(\zeta)$ is discontinuous on $\T^2$ whenever $Z_p \cap \T^2 \neq \emptyset$.
+It should be noted that the function $\zeta \mapsto \phi^*(\zeta)$ is discontinuous on $\T^2$ whenever $Z_p \cap \T^2 \neq \emptyset$ (see for instance \cite{PasBLMS}).

 The \emph{model space} associated with an inner function $\phi$ is defined as

 The structure of $K_{\phi}$ in two variables is in general more complicated than in one variable, even if $\phi$ is rational inner; see \cite{BickelLiaw} and the references listed there.
 Associated with these spaces are the Szeg\H{o} kernel for the bidisk and the associated reproducing kernel